puppetlabs/puppetlabs-websphere_application_server/docs/types/websphere_web_server.md

 Required.
 The full path to the profiles directory where the `profile` can be found.
 The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`

+##### `dmgr_host`

+The DMGR host to add this web server to.

+This is required if you're exporting the web server for a DMGR to collect.
+Otherwise, it's optional.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
 Defaults to "root"